WICG/turtledove/OUTCOME_BASED.md

 * **userSignals**: We propose to allow the Bidder to store custom bidding signals during a call to joinAdInterestGroup.

     We stress that these signals would be kept browser side and used solely for bidding.
-They would never be shared with publishers or included in network requests, and are in line with the Turtledove's current privacy guarantees.
+They would never be shared with publishers or included in network requests, and are in line with the TURTLEDOVE's current privacy guarantees.
 <pre>
 const myGroup = {'owner': 'www.wereallylikeshoes.com',
                  'name': 'athletic-shoes',